 Some psychologists—Carl Jung the most famous among them—attempted to bridge the gap between science and spirituality by recognizing the spiritual quality of dreaming.
 Jung believed that dreaming was the manifestation of the subconscious mind and that it used the symbols inherent in human archetypes to convey messages to the dreamer.
 But is that all there is to it?

-Different Types of Dreams
+- 1 Different Types of Psychic Dreams

 Some schools of thought hold that dreaming is simply the result of random thoughts traversing the mind’s landscape during sleep.
 And it may be that many of our dreams are simply the mind’s way of processing our daily realities.
 Others, however, recognize broad patterns that we can categorize as different types of dreams.
 Some different types of dreams include:

-- recurring dreams
+- recurring visions

 - lucid dreams

-- false awakening dreams
+- false awakening

 - mutual dreams